rancher/docs/content/rancher/v2.x/en/catalog/apps/_index.md

 6. (Optional) Select whether or not you want to force the catalog application to be upgraded by checking the box for **Delete and recreate resources if needed during the upgrade**.

     > In Kubernetes, some fields are designed to be immutable or cannot be updated directly.
 As of v2.2.0, you can now force your catalog application to be updated regardless of these fields.
-This will cause the catalog apps to be deleted and resources to be re-created if needed during the upgrade/rollback.
+This will cause the catalog apps to be deleted and resources to be re-created if needed during the upgrade.

 7. Review the files in the **Preview** section.
 When you're satisfied, click **Launch**.